-Tamarind pulp or concentrate comes from the sticky flesh of a tamarind pod which taste similar to dates but sour.
+Tamarind pulp or concentrate comes from the sticky flesh of a tamarind pod which taste similar to dates but very sour.
 It adds a delicious tangy fruitiness to dishes and when made into a sorbet, a great way to end a meal.
 Nothing goes to waste in Burma, the tender leaves and flowers are used in soups and salads.

 You could try using lemon juice mixed with a little sugar for salads or Bramley apples in curries